Creating and disseminating educational resources for SSPCloud users

 • The website is deployed at an URL that depends on the owner and the name of the repository: https://{REPO_OWNER}.github.io/{REPO_NAME}/.

 • You can monitor Github Actions jobs in the “Actions” tab of the Github repository of your project.
-Do not be afraid if your jobs fail at first; getting Github Actions to work typically requires some debugging.
+Do not be afraid if your jobs fail at first; getting Github Actions to work often requires some debugging.

 3.5 Step 5: make your interactive environments easily available on the SSP Cloud